qrzn23/min/wip/magick/content.md

 Holy Thy name and undefiled !

-Thy reign is come ; Thy will is done.
+Thy reign is come; Thy will is done.

 Here is the Bread; here is the Blood.